 Bina Agarwal, Padma Shri, recipient of the Leontief Award, economist, and poet.
 She has worked extensively on gender and environment.
 She has been Director of Economics at the Institute of Economic Growth.

-Indira Rajaraman, economist, was on the faculty of the Indian Institute of Management, Bangalore, followed by the National Institute of Public Finance and Policy in Delhi; member of the Thirteenth Finance Commission, whose recommendations covered the fiscal years 2010-15, has regularly published research papers and book reviews in EPW.
+Indira Rajaraman, economist, was on the faculty of the Indian Institute of Management, Bangalore, followed by the National Institute of Public Finance and Policy in Delhi; member of the Thirteenth Finance Commission, whose recommendations covered the fiscal years 2010-15, has regularly published research papers and book review in national and international journals.

 We have continued the proud tradition we have inherited.
 Our students either go for higher studies after completion of under graduation, or work in reputable firms or think tanks.
 We have several students in premier institutes like Delhi School of Economics, JNU, Indian Statistical Institute, IIMs, XLRI, ISB, in India.
 Each year, our students are also accepted into some of the best institutions of higher learning in the world: the London School of Economics, Oxford University, Yale, Boston to name a few.
 An indicative list is below: